Inkmortal/LLM_Benchmarking/Dan_Notes/Cline_Instructions_Windows_Conda.md

 **Cline Docs** is your single source of truth.
 You must read it at the start of every new task to recover critical context.
 Each file within Cline Docs serves a distinct purpose, ensuring all facets of the project remain documented and synchronized.

-At the beginning of every task, or when prompted with "abracadabra", you must immediately read and process the following files in this order:
+Always, at the beginning of every task, or when prompted with "abracadabra", you must immediately read and process the following files in this order:

 ### Core Files